uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ### Iterate over multiple inputs

 Thus far, we have only been working with functions that take a single input when iterating.
 For example, we feed them a single vector (even though that vector contains many elements that drive the iteration process).
 But what if we want to iterate over multiple inputs?
-Consider the following function, which takes two separate variables `x` and `y` as inputs, and then uses them create a new variable `z` in a data frame.
+Consider the following function, which takes two separate variables `x` and `y` as inputs, combines them in a data frame, and then uses them to create a third variable `z`.

 *Note: Again, this is a rather silly function that we could easily improve upon using standard (vectorised) tidyverse tools.
 But the principle carries over to more complicated cases.*